diegojrq/laravue/README.md

 ### __backend stack

-On the backend, diegojrq's LaraVue utilizes Laravel, a PHP framework known for its elegant syntax, robust features, and scalability.
+On the backend, diegojrq's LaraVueD utilizes Laravel, a PHP framework known for its elegant syntax, robust features, and scalability.
 Laravel's comprehensive ecosystem and powerful tools streamline the development process, from routing and authentication to caching and session management.
 This project leverages Laravel to create a secure, efficient, and maintainable backend, capable of supporting complex web applications through an API.

 - **Laravel Passport** for authentication management using OAuth2;
 - **RESTful API** architecture embracing the principles of REST (Representational State Transfer), the backend is designed to ensure stateless communication and standard methods, enhancing scalability and simplicity;